lucasjoliveau/doc/en/contributing/development/coding_guidelines.md

   2. Imports of `odoo`

-  3. Imports from Odoo modules (rarely, and only if necessary)
+  3. Imports from Konvergo ERP modules (rarely, and only if necessary)

 Inside these 3 groups, the imported lines are alphabetically sorted.